 The Company's cash and cash equivalents include short-term investments with original maturities of three months or less when purchased.
 The Company's investments are classified as "available-for-sale."
 The Company includes these investments in current assets and carries them at fair value.
 Unrealized gains and losses on available-for-sale securities are included in accumulated other comprehensive loss or income.
 Impairment losses related to credit losses (if any) are recorded as an allowance for credit losses with an offsetting entry to net loss.
 No impairment losses related to credit losses were recognized for the years ended December 31, 2021 and 2020.
 The cost of debt securities is adjusted for the amortization of premiums and accretion of discounts to maturity.
 Such amortization and accretion are included in Interest income, net, in the Consolidated Statements of Operations.
-Gains and losses on securities sold are recorded based on the specific identification method and are included in Interest income, net, in the Consolidated Statements to date.
+Gains and losses on securities sold are recorded based on the specific identification method and are included in Interest income, net, in the Consolidated Statements of operations.
+The Company has not incurred any realized gains or losses from sales of securities to date.
 The Company's investment policy limits investments to certain types of instruments such as certificates of deposit, money market instruments, obligations issued by the U.S. government and U.S. government agencies as well as corporate debt securities, and places restrictions on maturities and concentration by type and issuer, except for securities issued by the U.S. government.